billywongstuy/CS_16-17_Notes/Systems/12-05to06-16-Semaphores.md

       INDEX: index of semaphore you want to control in DESCRIPTOR (for single semaphore set 0)

+      OPERATION: One of the following

+        a.
+IPC_RMID: remove semaphore

+        b.
+SETVAL: set value [requires DATA]

+        c.
+SETALL: set value for every semaphore in set

+        d.
+GETVAL: return value

-      OPERATION: One of the following (IPC_RMID: remove semaphore, SETVAL: set value [requires DATA], SETALL: set value for every semaphore in set, GETVAL: return value, IPC_STAT: populate buffer with information about the semaphore)
+        e.
+IPC_STAT: populate buffer with information about the semaphore [requires DATA]

-      DATA:
+      DATA: your information (union semun) (which must be declared)

+  semop: Perform semaphore operations (like Up/Down)

+    All operations performed via semop are atomic

+    semop (DESCRIPTOR, OPERATION, AMOUNT)

+      DESCRIPTOR

+      OPERATION: A pointer to a struct sembuf value

+        struct sembuf {
+          short sem_op;
+          short sem_num;
+          short sem_flag;
+        };

+          sem_num: The index of the semaphore you want to work on.

+          sem_op: -1 = Down(S) ; 1 = Up(S) ;   ANY +/- NUMBER WILL WORK ; 0 = Block until semaphore reaches 0

+          sem_flag: Provide further options
+            SEM_UNDO: Allow OS to undo given operation
+            IPC_NOWAIT: Instead of waiting for semaphore to be available, return an error.

+      AMOUNT: the amount of semaphores you want to operate on in a semaphore set.

 #Code

 ```c
 union semun {